BartlettJE/null_demo/README.md

 - null_slides.html - These are the rendered verison of the slides which you can view via Github pages: https://bartlettje.github.io/null_demo/null_slides.html

 - null_slides.qmd - This is the background Quarto file I used to create the slides and apply the analysis techniques.
-If you want to try the methods out yourself, the data is available in the data folder from Ditta and Woodward's OSF project.
+If you want to try the methods out yourself, the data is available in the [data folder from Ditta and Woodward's OSF project](https://osf.io/rnkfa).
+Please download the data from their OSF project first as they admirably shared the data for their study.
+I renamed the file `Ditta_data.csv`, but you will need to edit the file name on line 69 if you call it something else.
 You can then see the commented code for running the analyses.

 # References